symfony/flex/README.md

 **WARNING** Symfony Flex is alpha software; it can delete some of your files, use a source code management tool.

-[Symfony][1] Flex helps developers create any Symfony application, from the most simple micro-style project to the more complex ones with dozens of dependencies.
+[Symfony][1] Flex helps developers create Symfony applications, from the most simple micro-style projects to the more complex ones with dozens of dependencies.

 [1]: https://symfony.com